Ralph Hearn explains the indicators that a growing business may benefit from new accounting software.

 You may find your current software solution doesn’t satisfy your growing list of needs.
 When this occurs it’s probably time to consider a more sophisticated system that can help save you the time you need to concentrate on running and deloping your business.

 1. Spending more time on basic data entry and reporting functions

 If you often find yourself spending hours on end creating reports or staring at spreadsheets because your current system can’t keep up, or if you find yourself tied up with the tedious task of manually entering data, which could be easily automated – then more often than not your valuable time is being wasted.

 You'd be better off focusing on what you’re good at and what will be of most strategic benefit to the development and growth of your business.

-2. Understanding the real-time financial position of your business
+2. Unable to gauge the real-time cash and financial position of the business

 Making informed business decisions tends to start with an access to and understanding of your current financial position.
 Growing without a clear insight of your current cash position is akin to driving a car with your eyes shut.
 It’s not impossible, but it will be far more challenging and risk fueled than it needs to be.
 The end goal will be far harder to come by.

 Growth tends to be better achieved and maintained when key decision makers are fully aware of their current affairs.
 How do you know what’s coming in and what’s going out if your data is kept on an outdated spreadsheet?

 If it’s a struggle to work out your cash position because the numbers in your spreadsheet won’t match up to your bank statement, it may be worth investing in a cloud accounting software which allows data to flow automatically into your software from the bank accounts and other financial sources.

 Managing your cashflow can be made easier with software features that not only help you collect money owed but also improve the performance of your organisation’s credit control function.
 With many online software programmes you’re able to generate real time, updated reports wherever you are, as well as creating and sending invoices to keep on top of money owed.